BalsamCHIHI/Face_Detection_OpenCV_Cpp/README.md

 Face Detection using Haar Cascades

-all steps needes to recompile the project from source code are available bellow.
+all steps needed to recompile the project from source code are available bellow.

-this projet is coded in C++, tested and running perfectly using :
+this project is coded in C++, tested and running perfectly using :

 - Microsoft Windows 10